640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 Doctors usually give chemotherapy in cycles.
-That means you take chemotherapy drugs for a certain amount of time.
+That means you take chemotherapy medicines for a certain amount of time.
 Then you have time off to recover from the treatment.
 This pattern of treatment and recovery will continue over the course of the chemotherapy.
-You may have chemotherapy treatment in one of these places:
+You may have treatment in one of these places:

-Outpatient part of the hospital
+The outpatient part of your hospital

 Loss of appetite